WilliamRoth82/BozandtheBozzers/cleaning.md

 # Cleaning

-**Located on this page are some of the.
+**Located on this page are some of the code snippets that proved to be crucial to the success of our project.**

 *This code outlines how we were able to merge our two data sets using Pandas.*